 HTML is proposed as a MIME content type.
 It builds on the URL specification of RFCxxxx.
-Implementations of HTML parsers and generators can be found in the various W3 servers and browsers and may also be built using various public domain SGML parsers.
+Implementations of HTML parsers and generators can be found in the various W3 servers and browsers and may also be built using various public domain SGML parsers such as [SGMLS].

-1.3 In this document
+1.2 In this document